Easy to follow instructions for sewing a Christmas stocking with video and a free PDF sewing pattern

 Please note that all my free patterns are licensed for personal use only (no selling items made from this unless you purchase it) and by downloading you are agreeing to this license.

-If you prefer written instructions or you’d like to add the contrast toe and/or appliqués to your stocking, you can find directions in this post.
-Note that for these stockings I sewed the cuffs in a different way that I do in the video.
+Note that for these stockings and the written instructions I sewed the cuffs in a different way that I do in the video.
 I think the video method is better, but both work.

 For the poinsettia stocking, cut 10 large petals, 5 medium petals, 5 small petals, 3 large leaves and 2 small leaves.
 For the tree stocking cut one of each tree.
 Cut one of each applique item from Heat ‘n Bond light as well.

 Fold the straight raw edge of the toe 1/2″ toward the wrong side and press.
 Position toe on stocking and topstitch in place along folded edge.
 If desired, place piping under the edge.
 (See this tutorial for more about piping) You may baste around curved edge if desired.